 Matt Lauer Leaving ‘Today’?
-After His Feud With Megyn Kelly, He No Longer Wants To Renew His Contract
+After Feud With Megyn Kelly, He Reportedly No Longer Wants To Renew His Contract

 When Kelly came to the network in January, that was the beginning of the end for Lauer.
 He started to think about his exit after execs didn’t keep him in the loop on her hiring.
 Instead, network bosses didn’t tell him until the last minute, and he felt pushed aside because he used to have a lot of influence on those kinds of decisions.

 Not long after the hiring of Kelly, Lauer told TV Insider that at the first moment he doesn’t love it, he will retire, adding it “would be a crime to stay.”
-And, when Kelly arrived on the morning show earlier this fall, she had no interest in hearing anything Lauer had to say when he tried to give her advice about transitioning from Fox News to the more light-hearted, bubbly world of morning television.
+And when Kelly arrived on the morning show earlier this fall, she had no interest in hearing anything Lauer had to say when he tried to give her advice about transitioning from Fox News to the more light-hearted, bubbly world of morning television.

 Lauer Understands Why Celebrities Are Steering Clear Of Kelly’s New Show